pratham7512/myuni/README.md

     ```
 3.  **Set up your environment variables**

-    Create a `.env` file in the root of the project and add your database connection string:
+    copy `.env` from the .env.example file in the root of the project and add your database connection string :
     ```env
     DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE"
     ```
-    You will also need to configure NextAuth.js providers and a `NEXTAUTH_SECRET`.
+    copy `.env` from the .env.local.example file in the root of the project

+    Sign up for LiveKit Cloud then set up the environment by copying .env.example to `.env.local` and filling in the required keys:

+    - `LIVEKIT_URL`
+    - `LIVEKIT_API_KEY`
+    - `LIVEKIT_API_SECRET`

+   Similary sign up for Judge Zero and set up the environment by
+   copying the enviroment variables mentioned in the `env.local`

 4.  **Apply database migrations**